onevcat/UniWebView-Docs/docs/guide/faq.md

 ## Can I put some Unity GUI/object above of UniWebView?

-No, you can't.

-UniWebView is a layer of the system UI and is added above of the whole Unity view.
-That means it is always floating over your Unity scene.
-You can never put your elements from Unity above of the web page.
-However, you can organize the layout of your Unity elements and the web view to make them look good together.
-With the help of `ReferenceRectTransform`, it should be quite easy.
-Please check the [Position and Size](./position-and-size.md) guide for detail.
+By default, the UniWebView is a layer of the system UI and is added above the whole Unity view.
+You can never put your elements from Unity above the native web page.

-## Can I render web view as an in-game texture?

-A typical use of UniWebView is to show something like a game FAQ page, events notification or release note.
-You can set the size of webview, so you can decide if the Unity game scene can be seen or not, meanwhile keeping interaction on the web view (links or buttons).

-Although it is not designed as an in-game texture render solution, if you do not require your web view to be able to interact with, but just for a purely display purpose, you can use the [`CaptureSnapshot`](/api/#capturesnapshot) method to get a static image of the web view, then render it as a Unity texture on your game object.
+However, you can **render the web page to a texture** and use it in your 3D world.
+In this way, it is possible to put Unity elements above the web view.
+But it comes with some limitations, such as not interactive and no video rendering.
+See the [Render as Texture](/guide/render-as-texture.md) guide for more details.

 ## I cannot build for Android after importing UniWebView